 Virtual murder mysteries are often cryptic, and usually fun games you can play over video conference.
 To play, you can either start with a game template and host the event yourself, or you can work with an outside company to run the murder mystery for you.
 This activity is great for video calls because it mostly relies on speaking and listening.

-Here is a list of virtual murder mystery games you can start with.
+Here is a list of free virtual murder mystery games you can start with.

 15. Virtual Escape Room